bradut/SlingBox-Channel-Changer-Server/README.md

 ## Installation

-The Sling Server Wrapper is provided as a single Windows-executable file named RunSlingServer.exe that can be downloaded from the [Releases]() page of this repo.<br />
+The Sling Server Wrapper is provided as a single Windows-executable file named RunSlingServer.exe that can be downloaded from this repo.<br />
 (Mac and Linux users could probably generate an OS-specific executable, but this has not been tested.)

 - It doesn't need to be installed,